klistener/Asteroidz/README.md

 ## Install Unity

-A specific version of Unity Editor (Unity 6.3 LTS) is needed to open this Unity project.
+A specific version of Unity Editor (Unity 6.3 LTS, or 6000.3.8) is needed to open this Unity project.
 To install it, you must first install a separate application called **Unity Hub**.
 Unity Hub is a utility for installing and managing different versions of Unity Editor.

 If you do not already have Unity Hub, go [here](https://unity.com/developer-tools?clickref=1110lNi66qt&utm_source=partnerize&utm_medium=affiliate&utm_campaign=unity_affiliate&gad_source=1&gad_campaignid=22883287084&gbraid=0AAAABA_4ouItrSaNIPt_9G9C4oSBfE7UL&gclid=CjwKCAiAjojLBhAlEiwAcjhrDu0RegHvmBmY4XKHNU7CYglS2S5cJ6jKJ4BphRXL6uaMhAY_qhv0QxoCaKcQAvD_BwE).
 Once the installation is complete, click on the 'Installs' page to the left...

 ![image info](./docs/installs.png)

-Do you see Unity 6.3 LTS (6000.3) in the available options?
+Do you see Unity 6.3 LTS (6000.3.8) in the available options?

 **If so**, skip to the [download project](#download-project) section.